EncompassingResidential/John-Calculator/README.md

 John Ritz Calculator App

-This is the 3rd project created for Software Developer Mastermind (SDMM) started on 1/16/22, but started again on 2/02/2022
+This is the 3rd project created for Software Developer Mastermind (SDMM) started on 1/16/22, but main push started on 2/02/2022

-You can find my CV Resume at https://www.linkedin.com/in/johntritz/ My personal life coach website is https://www.soberjourneycopilot.com/
+You can find my CV Resume at https://www.linkedin.com/in/johntritz/ <br>
+My personal life coach website is https://www.soberjourneycopilot.com/

 Go to this www to get the source code: